 Your energy reduction target is calculated by using the half hourly data we get from your smart meter to understand how much electricity you would typically use during the time period of the Event, and giving you a percentage target to reduce by.

-To calculate your energy reduction reward, we’ll take the number of kWh of electricity you reduced from your typical home usage, and multiply by the Event’s unit reward rate.
+To calculate your energy reduction reward, we’ll take the number of kWh of electricity you reduced from your typical home use, and multiply by the Event’s unit reward rate.
 So simply put, the more kWh you reduce by, the larger your credit reward will be!

 The reward rate may vary between Events, and is dependent on the price set by National Grid ESO.